This post contains affiliate links. Please see our disclosures for more information.

 Once you have all your student loan account information, keep all physical documents together in a safe place.
 Consider using online tools like Personal Capital to keep track of your student loans, balances, interest accrued and payment due dates.
 Having all your student loan documents organized will make it easier for you to effectively manage your student loans.

-3. Prioritize repayment of your student loan debt
+3. Prioritize your student loan repayment

 Hoping to get out of debt ahead of schedule?
 You’ll have to prioritize getting rid of your student loan debt.
 As you pay off credit card debt (if you have any), your student loans should be your next priority.
 The one good thing about student loans is that interest rates are typically low.